Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 146,763, 53,865 total housing units (homes and apartments), and a median house value of $152,571, Savannah real estate and house prices are near the national average for all cities and towns.
+With 146,763 people, 53,865 houses or apartments, and a median cost of homes of $158,156, Savannah real estate and house prices are near the national average for all cities and towns.

 Single-family detached homes are the single most common housing type in Savannah, accounting for 56.64% of the city's housing units.
 Other types of housing that are prevalent in Savannah include large apartment complexes or high rise apartments ( 19.84%), duplexes, homes converted to apartments or other small apartment buildings ( 15.45%), and a few row houses and other attached homes ( 6.32%).